ukrainecyber/CTO-mentorship-Module_1_Organizational-Incident-Response-Plan/README.md

-# Module_1_Development of an Organizational Incident Response Plan for responding to threats-
+# Module 1 Development of an Organizational Incident Response Plan for responding to threats